-Animal Friends' Prestige policy will cover up to £1,000 for both advertising and a reward, while Bought By Many's complete insurance will offer up to twice the original cost of your pet as a reward for safe return.
+Animal Friends' Prestige policy will contribute up to £200 for advertising and reward costs while ManyPets' complete insurance will offer up to twice the original cost of your pet as a reward for your pet's safe return.

 Reimburse you for the cost of your lost or stolen pet

 Insurers sometimes offer to reimburse you for a percentage or the whole of the original purchase price of your pet if it has been missing for a set amount of time, e.g. 45 days.

 The Insurance Emporium's Lifetime Gold dog insurance policy will cover you for the price you paid for your pet minus 50% of the price of pets aged 6 years or more, or 25% of the price of neutered pets up to the age of 6 years, up to a maximum of £1,500.
 M&S' Premier pet insurance - like most plans - will also cover up to £1,500 to reimburse you for a lost or stolen dog.

 You should note that the rising cost of pets has not yet been reflected in loss or theft cover and according to Pets4Homes the average price of a puppy in 2021 was £1,900 which means that the majority of insurance policies would not cover the average cost of a dog.

 Will I have to pay an excess fee if I claim for a lost or stolen pet?